 Step 2.
 Attend a Recruiting Day

 - Once your application is submitted you will be notified when the next recruiting day will be.
 The Recruiting Day provides you an opportunity to decide if becoming a volunteer diver is for you.
-These are offered several times throughout the year and include: overview of the dive program, overview of the prerequisites, required commitment, and duties/benefits of volunteering, and a tour of Rocky Shores.
+These are offered several times throughout the year and include: overview of the dive program, overview of the prerequisites, required commitment, and duties/benefits of volunteering.

-- After the orientation, you will be asked to stay for an interview with our Dive Safety Officer and Volunteer Services Manager.
+- After the orientation, you will be asked to stay for an interview with our Volunteer Services Manager.

 - NOTE: Divers that do not yet meet the prerequisites will be referred to local training resources for additional qualifications.